JuliaLang/julia/doc/src/manual/constructors.md

 If any inner constructor method is defined, no default constructor method is provided: it is presumed that you have supplied yourself with all the inner constructors you need.
-The default constructor is equivalent to writing your own inner constructor method that takes all of the object's fields as parameters (constrained to be of the correct type, if the corresponding field has a type), and passes them to `new`, returning the resulting object:
+The default constructor is equivalent to writing your own inner constructor method that takes all of the object's fields as parameters (without type constraints, even if the corresponding field has a type), and passes them to `new`, returning the resulting object:

 ```jldoctest